The Assignment Report Events

 Wednesday 11 January 2017, London.
 14.00 to 18.00 (registration from 13.30)

-Confirmed panellists from Arbor Education Partners, Digital Assess, GL Education, Learning Technologies Group, Pearson and Show My Homework.
+Confirmed panellists from Arbor Education Partners, Digital Assess, EC Group of Language Schools, GL Education, Learning Technologies Group, Pearson,.
+Show My Homework and Whiz Education.

 Google plagiarism and Turnitin

 In 2005 we reported on software Turnitin, licensed by JISC to pick up plagiarism in student work.
 Now Google has told firms advertising essay-writing services on Google that they will no longer take their money.
 This has upset companies like Essaywriter.co.uk who get 80% of their business from Google ads and offer a ‘no plagiarism guarantee’ targeting the same university software.
 They claim to have 3000+ qualified British writers from top UK universities to meet an expanding customer base.
 They can even deliver an essay to the student’s specification within 24 hours (for a price).